For more information about the entire webinar series and other upcoming dates, click here.

-This Gold Human InSight Webinar is the final event in the “Advancing Healthcare Equity with Medical Humanities” series, a Gold-NYU collaboration that offers CME credit and furthers dialogue on the timely issue of health equity across the healthcare ecosystem.
-The webinar series aims to maximize accessibility and promote dialogue between medicine and the humanities.
+This Gold Human InSight Webinar was the final event in the “Advancing Healthcare Equity with Medical Humanities” series, a Gold-NYU collaboration that offers CME credit and furthers dialogue on the timely issue of health equity across the healthcare ecosystem.
+The webinar series aimed to maximize accessibility and promote dialogue between medicine and the humanities.

-“Equity and Diversity in Clinical Research” will air with a live Q&A with Arthur L. Caplan, PhD, David M. Oshinsky, PhD, Aisha Langford, MPH, PhD, and Julie Sowash on December 14, 5:30-6:30 p.m.
+“Equity and Diversity in Clinical Research” aired with a live Q&A with Arthur L. Caplan, PhD, David M. Oshinsky, PhD, Aisha Langford, MPH, PhD, and Julie Sowash on December 14, 5:30-6:30 p.m.
 ET.
-You must attend the live session to receive CME credit.
+You must have attended the live session to receive CME credit.
 The presentation recording (without the live Q&A) will be made available for viewing later on the Gold website.

 1 CME credit is just $10; the Gold Foundation is supporting this series and has committed to making CME credit affordable.
 The webinar is free for non-CME attendees.
 Donations to support the Gold Foundation’s work are optional and welcome.
 More accreditation information is below.